pre6/ECOBEE/README.md

 ### Assumptions:
 - The other appliance and things that use gas are not accounted for.
-- The number of degrees outside affects the amound of times the furnace turns on.
+- The number of degrees outside affects the amount of times the furnace turns on.

 ## 3. When will I break even with my thermostat?